PGCE in Music with Specialist Instrumental Teaching

 How the PGCE is delivered

-The PGCE is delivered at both the RNCM and MMU, and during the year, trainees complete two teaching placements at secondary schools and Music Services in the North West.
+The PGCE is delivered at both the RNCM and Man Met, and during the year, trainees complete two teaching placements at secondary schools and Music Services in the North West.

 At the RNCM: develop your teaching and performance skills